 After the election, we continued our issue-based advocacy, while expanding into new states.
 For example, we targeted people in conservative states about renewable energy with Repower America.
 In places like Indiana, Maine, and Missouri, we mobilized people to sign letters and give videotape testimonials to push Congress to take action on global warming.

-By 2010, Grassroots Campaigns advocated on behalf of 10 different organizations.
+By 2010, Grassroots Campaigns was advocating year-round on behalf of 10 different organizations.
 During the midterm election, we partnered with groups like the League of Conservation Voters in Missouri and VoteVets in Pennsylvania.
 Our VoteVets campaign was the nation’s largest veteran-only campaign in history.
 By knocking on doors in Pittsburgh, Philadelphia, and Scranton, we were able to talk with thousands of voters about the importance of voting for candidates who supported veteran rights and pro-environmental legislation.

 Grassroots Campaigns ran nationwide voter mobilization effort in 2012 to re-elect President Obama and help other Democratic candidates get into office.
 Most work was done in Colorado and Nevada, with additional projects in Montana, Oregon and Minnesota.
 We also sent teams of our staff to 10 states to run GOTV efforts for progressive candidates throughout the country.